core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 This section describes a method that the two peers can use to safely preserve the ongoing observations that they have with one another, beyond the completion of a KUDOS execution.
 In particular, this method ensures that an Observe notification can never successfully cryptographically match against the Observe requests of two different observations, e.g., against an Observe request protected with CTX\_OLD and an Observe request protected with CTX\_NEW.

 The actual preservation of ongoing observations has to be agreed by the two peers at each execution of KUDOS that they run with one another, as defined in {{preserving-observe-management}}.
-If, at the end of a KUDOS execution, the two peers have not agreed on that, they MUST terminate the ongoing observations that they have with one another, just as defined in {{ssec-derive-ctx}}.
+If, at the end of a KUDOS execution, the two peers have not agreed on that, they MUST terminate the ongoing observations that they have with one another, just as defined in {{ssec-context-handling}}.

 ### Management of Observations {#preserving-observe-management}